 Editorial Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

-Right now, a few Chase cards have sign-up bonuses with 50,000 Chase Ultimate Ultimate Rewards points.
+Right now, a few Chase cards have sign-up bonuses with 50,000 Chase Ultimate Ultimate Rewards points or more.
 These are by far my favorite kind of points.
 And the ones I focus on collecting above all others.

 Here’s more about each card, as they all have different fees and earning rates.
 And ideas for how to spend those bonus points!

 - 3 Great Chase Offers

 - How to use 50,000+ Chase Ultimate Rewards points

 3 Great Chase Offers

 It’s not every day Chase has 50,000+ point offers on this many Ultimate Rewards cards.

 To start, all these cards are under the 5/24 rule – you can’t get them if you’ve opened 5+ cards in the last 24 months.
 I’m LOL/24, as I lamented recently.

 |Card||Sapphire Preferred||Sapphire Reserve||Ink Business Cash|